Yashasvibora/Zeta-Shop/README.md

 Products can be viewed separately too, and you can review them, read their description and rate them.

 ![ProductScreen](https://user-images.githubusercontent.com/54465662/129516973-1f48f014-81c0-4336-bef7-970804bf2762.JPG)

-Customer can also check out his profile screen for order history and information related to the account.
+Customer can also check out his profile screen for order history and information related to the account and edit them.

 ![Profile Screen](https://user-images.githubusercontent.com/54465662/129515014-d62dfffa-4609-4b6d-8c36-2cb1976e5e9f.JPG)